 Guest post from Amanda Tradwick.

 Taking courses online provides flexibility for a wide range of students.
-Working adults can balance the demands of study with other commitments such as career and family.
+Working adults can balance the demands of study with other commitments such as career and family through flexible adult degree programs.
 Students with different learning styles can create their own program of study.
 Those with financial difficulties can take classes part-time while working to pay for tuition.

 While the flexibility of online study creates these options for many students, it can also lead to lost focus and struggles with motivation.
 Online study is primarily self-directed, and finding ways to stay motivated is key to success.
 These ideas can help you stick with it for the long haul.

 Excitement over beginning a program of study can cause some students to set big goals and to take on more than they can handle.
 It can become easy to schedule more classes and more commitments than can reasonably be managed, causing feelings of being overwhelmed that can cause you to give up.
 In order to stay focused and motivated, you need to create a more realistic schedule of tasks that can actually be completed in the time allotted.
 Completing these small goals will create a sense of accomplishment that will inspire you to keep working.